 In the first week of January, 2005 Gerry is in Berana temporarily living with a family from the Amiri tribe that isn’t doing well.
 The father is too ashamed to move back to the tribal lands as a failure.
 The business he set up went well for a few years then failed.
 After being approached by his Clan Father to provide Gerry with housing the man agrees to help out without being given any information about why Gerry is there.
 He introduces Gerry to his children as a distant cousin from View Port who needs to be away from home for a few weeks because of some family trouble being sorted out.

-Since the man is helping with the operation he’s paid board for Gerry living with them, the payment is based on the per diem meal and accommodation rates of a Guards Officer staying at a mid-level hotel in the capital city.
-Being a payment from the Guards this doesn’t affect his family’s welfare payment and is more per week than the welfare.
-He explains to his family Gerry’s people are paying them board to look after him and this will help improve their situation.
+Since the man is helping with the operation he’s paid board for Gerry living with them, the payment is the per diem accommodation and meal rates of a Guards Officer staying at a mid-level hotel in the city.
+Being a payment from the Guards this doesn’t affect his family’s welfare payment, and is more per week than the welfare.
+He explains to his family Gerry’s people are paying them board to look after him, and this will help improve their situation.
 They’re paid four weeks in advance, so belated Christmas presents are now possible for the children.
-The daily food is also improved and appreciated by all.
+The daily food is also improved, and appreciated by all.

 The children are aged eight to eleven, so they easily slot Gerry into the local groups of children.
 He’s introduced as a visiting relative staying for a few weeks, and is soon assimilated into the local kids’ culture.
 His introductions are noticed by the criminal gang’s security, but they note it’s the same as any other new kid in the area.
 After seeing him around for a week they place him in the category of ‘new kid, nothing to worry about.’